 In response to this trend, lots of manufacturers have refocused their line-ups, shunning sports cars in favour of SUVs.
 Ford relaunched its Puma coupe as a crossover in 2019, Lotus unveiled the Eletre SUV in October 2022 and Alfa Romeo has confirmed it’ll launch a smaller SUV in 2024 to sit below the Tonale.
 Even Lamborghini hopped on the bandwagon with the Urus.

 Thankfully, sports car buyers have plenty of choice for now.
-Scroll down for our top 10 list of the best sports cars on sale in the UK.
+Our Top 10 list of the best sports cars on sale in the UK is proof of that.
 Once you’ve picked your favourite, head over the Parkers Cars for Sale website and start shopping.
 You could pick up a bargain.